HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 - Values moved from incubator to the main section of `values.yaml`
 - DAM Indexing - Updated API endpoints
 - New sizing guidance for rendering in a medium configuration
-- New guidance capturing Kube pod logs using Logstash-FileBeat
+- Documentation for using Logstash to push pod logs to OpenSearch
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository
 - Notice of deprecation of customized OpenLDAP container starting CF223
 - Removal of automated Pod restart on ConfigMap updates